tmartin14/splunk-dynatrace/README.md

   - The Timeseries Metrics Input collects a pre-defined set of Dynatrace metrics

 ## Start Searching
-Once the Splunk Add-on for Dynatrace is installed and configured you can execute searches using:
+Once the Splunk Add-on for Dynatrace is installed and configured you can execute searches using any of the following searches:
 ```
 sourcetype="dynatrace:metrics"
+sourcetype="dynatrace:problem"
+sourcetype="dynatrace:entity"
+sourcetype="dynatrace:single-metric"
 ```

 ----